Do You Know What To Do in Extreme Cold?

 “Cold weather injuries, such as frostbite and hypothermia, are preventable,” says Dr. Rosana Salvaterra, Medical Officer of Health.
 “Most healthy people can tolerate a short period of cold weather if dry and properly attired.
 Our plan is designed to advise those who are the most vulnerable, suffer from cardiovascular disease and are at the highest risk of cold weather injuries how to protect themselves.”

 Dr. Salvaterra notes that vulnerable populations in our communities include the elderly, infants (under one year), people with a history of cardiovascular disease such as heart attacks and strokes and mental disabilities, and people who are homeless or marginally housed.
-She added that between 2003 and 2013 there were 64 visits to the emergency department due to exposure from excessive cold, and that the hospital sees 6-7 people each year for this reason.
+She added that since 2003 there have been 64 visits to the emergency department due to exposure from excessive cold, and that the hospital sees 6-7 people each year for this reason.

 Cold weather, combined with wind, can cause serious injuries or even death.
 The Public Health monitors the forecasted weather conditions from December 1 to April 1.
 The ECRP defines a series of cold weather thresholds that trigger Public Health to notify the general public, healthcare providers and community service providers of appropriate measures they can take to reduce the risk of cold weather injuries for themselves and the vulnerable populations they serve.
 Notifications of extreme cold will be posted on www.peterboroughpublichealth.ca and issued to the media and stakeholder groups when the forecasted temperature or wind chill may result in an increased risk of frostbite.

 The Public Health ECRP has three levels of notification:

 - Frostbite Alert